microfocus-idol/idol-rich-media-tutorials/tutorials/README.md

 > Do this before starting any tutorials.

-Follow [these steps](setup/SETUP.md) to install IDOL Media Server and set up ready to run the tutorials.
+Follow [these steps](setup/SETUP.md) to install IDOL Media Server and get ready to run the tutorials.

 ## Introduction